helium/HIP/0051-helium-dao.md

 ## Rewards Distribution Mechanism

-We provide an end-to-end description of data transfer, proof-of-coverage, and consensus rewards for a given WNP under the Helium Network.
+We provide an end-to-end description of data transfer, Proof-of-Coverage, and consensus rewards for a given WNP under the Helium Network.

 *Data Transfer Process*